sourceduty/Connect-Xs/README.md

 Gameplay:
 - The GPT initiates the game and makes the first move.
 - Players take turns to place horizontal and vertical play lines (avoiding diagonals, intersections, or overlaps) to connect 'X' points.
 - Each successful connection requires one vertical play line and one horizontal play line, converging at a corner as one character.
+Where play lines meet at a corner, a right angle is formed.
 - The text characters "1" and "2" cannot join, touch or extend each other.

 Game Board: